OliverLjung/KodBloks/README.md

 5. [Java](https://jdk.java.net/16/)
 6. Add "openjdk-16.0.1_windows-x64_bin\jdk-16.0.1\bin" or other path to JDK to paths in enviroment variables

-The game is built on the TopCodes libary written by Micheal Horn
+The game is built on the TopCodes libary written by Michael Horn
 * [TopCodes](http://users.eecs.northwestern.edu/~mhorn/topcodes/)
 * [GitHub](https://github.com/TIDAL-Lab/TopCodes)